-I love doing sensory play activities with my kids–play doh, kinetic sand, making slime–so here are a few ideas for a rainy day!
+I enjoy doing sensory play activities with my kids–play doh, kinetic sand, making slime–so here are a few ideas for a rainy day!

 Sensory Calming Bottles

-After reading other blog posts, I tried a few different methods to make sensory calming bottles.
 These bottles remind me of shaking a snow globe.
-First, you need a sturdy, plastic water bottle.
-I used an empty Vitamin Water bottle, and some other types I think will work are Sparkling ICE, Smart Water, and VOSS.
-Rinse the bottle and take the label off, and then you’ll need:
+First, you need a sturdy, plastic water bottle (I used an empty Vitamin Water bottle).
+Rinse the bottle, take the label off, and then you’ll need:

 - a tube of glitter glue;